walker-tx/esv-sdk-ts/README.md

 <!-- Start Error Handling [errors] -->
 ## Error Handling

 Some methods specify known errors which can be thrown.
 All the known errors are enumerated in the `models/errors/errors.ts` module.
 The known errors for a method are documented under the *Errors* tables in SDK docs.
-For example, the `search` method may throw the following errors:
+For example, the `getHtml` method may throw the following errors:

 | Error Type      | Status Code | Content Type     |
 | --------------- | ----------- | ---------------- |